graffen/graffen.github.io/index.md

 layout: default
 ---

 Hi!
 I'm Jesper.
-This page is just a place where I advertise my current set of crypto keys and fingerprints.
+You've found the place where I advertise my current set of crypto keys and fingerprints.
 So, if you wish to contact me, feel free to do so using one of the methods below.

-Get a GPG-signed version of the markdown behind this page [here](index.md.asc).
+There's a GPG-signed version of the markdown behind this page [here](index.md.asc).

 # Links